Felix Haurowitz: Biography

-In the 1930s and early 1940s, Felix Haurowitz and Friedrich Breinl (1888–1936), as well as other scientists including Jerome Alexander, Stuart Mudd, William Whiteman Carlton Topley, and, most notably, Linus Pauling, proposed variants of the now-discredited template theory of antibody formation.
+In the 1930s and early 1940s, Haurowitz and Friedrich Breinl (1888–1936), as well as other scientists including Jerome Alexander, Stuart Mudd, William Whiteman Carlton Topley, and, most notably, Linus Pauling, proposed variants of the now-discredited template theory of antibody formation.

-In 1938 Haurowitz was working at Copenhagen's Carlsberg Laboratory at the invitation of the Danish biochemist Albert Fischer, when the Munich Agreement was made.
+In 1938, Haurowitz was working at Copenhagen's Carlsberg Laboratory at the invitation of the Danish biochemist Albert Fischer, when the Munich Agreement was made.
 Haurowitz was alarmed by the news, and returned to Prague to be with his wife and their two children.
 He was briefly mobilized as an M.D. in the Czech army but was demobilized when Czechoslovakia ceded the Sudetenland to Germany.
 He with his wife and their two children fled to Istanbul.
 At Istanbul University, he headed the department of biological chemistry and was a professor from 1939 to 1948.
 By the end of his second year at Istanbul University, he lectured and gave examinations in Turkish.
 While in Istanbul, he served as a conduit for many people under Nazi-occupation and their contacts in Allied countries.

-In 1946 Gina Haurowitz with the children, Alice (born 1929) and Martin (born 1931), moved to the United States.
-However, Felix Haurowitz spent two more years at Istanbul University o fulfill his academic contract, but he did visit his family in 1947.
+In 1946, Gina Haurowitz with the children, Alice (born 1929) and Martin (born 1931), moved to the United States.
+However, Felix Haurowitz spent two more years at Istanbul University to fulfill his academic contract, but he did visit his family in 1947.
 He emigrated in 1948 to the United States and in 1952 became a naturalized citizen.
-At Indiana University he was a professor of chemistry from 1948 to 1966, when he retired as professor emeritus.
+At Indiana University, he was a professor of chemistry from 1948 to 1966, when he retired as professor emeritus.
 He was the author of 11 books and was the author or coauthor of about 350 scientific papers.
-At Indiana University he was a close friend of Harry G. Day.
+At Indiana University, he was a close friend of Harry G. Day.

+Haurowitz died on December 2, 1987 in Bloomington, Indiana.